spotify/luigi/CONTRIBUTING.rst

     # You can also test particular files for even faster iterations
     tox -e py27-nonhdfs test/rpc_test.py

+    # The visualiser tests require phantomjs to be installed on your path
+    tox -e visualiser

     # And some of the others involve downloading and running Hadoop:
     tox -e py33-cdh
     tox -e py34-hdp